robfinch/Cores/audio/trunk/docs/PSG32.md

 ‘e’ bit when set routes the tone generator through the envelope generator.
 When clear the raw tone generator is used without an envelope.
 This is primarily for debugging.
 ‘F’ bit tells the PSG to use the previous channels output to frequency modulate this channel.
-‘f’ bit tells the sound generator to route the voice’s output to the filter ‘vvvvv’ sets the output voice type
+‘f’ bit tells the sound generator to route the voice’s output to the filter ‘vvvvvv’ sets the output voice type
+101000 = reverse sawtooth
-10000	= triangle wave
+010000 = triangle wave
-01000= sawtooth wave
+001000 = sawtooth wave
-00100 = pulse (or possibly square)
+000100 = pulse (or possibly square)
-00010 = noise
+000010 = noise
-00001 = wave
+000001 = wave
 ‘g’ bit ‘gates’ the envelop generator which when set causes it to begin generating the envelope for the voice.
 When the gate is turned off, the envelope generator enters the release phase.

-?
 ## ADSR Register

-Rate Divider Values
+Rate Divider Values (decay and release)
 The value required in the rate register can be calculated as:

 reg value = 1/(1/clock frequency)/desired time)/256